jeremytammik/tbc/a/2029_check_context.md

 ####<a name="10"></a> C and C++ are Risky

-70 percent of all security vulnerabilities are caused by memory safety issues, and many of thiose are automatically eliminated by working in a memory-safe programming language.
+70 percent of all security vulnerabilities are caused by memory safety issues, and many of those are automatically eliminated by working in a memory-safe programming language.
 Therefore,
 the [White House urges developers to dump C and C++](https://www.infoworld.com/article/3713203/white-house-urges-developers-to-dump-c-and-c.amp.html).

-####<a name="11"></a> Ultra Processed Food is Toxic
+####<a name="11"></a> Ultra-Processed Food is Toxic

 Talking about things we ought to dump, I seldom watch long videos, but this hour-long one had me mesmerised all the way through:
 [the harsh reality of ultra processed food with Chris Van Tulleken](https://youtu.be/5QOTBreQaIk).